PicartaAI/PicartaAI/README.md

 Picarta.ai is an image location search engine that utilizes Artificial Intelligence to determine where a photo has been taken in the world.
 Our mission is to verify photo locations worldwide, ensuring authenticity, countering misinformation, and offering reliable geolocation solutions.

-## Features

-- **AI-powered Geolocation:** 🧠 Our advanced AI technology helps accurately determine the location where a photo was taken.

-- **Global Coverage:** 🌐 We provide geolocation solutions for photos from around the world, contributing to a more reliable and authentic digital environment.

 ## How it Works

 1. **Upload Image:** 📤 Users can upload an image to our platform or they can use Our [API](https://picarta.ai/api).